hlnicholls/BP-GWAS-Predict/Data preprocessing/Data-Preprocessing.md

 fwrite(final_insignif, "gwas_insignificant-variants-filtered.txt")
 ```

-Writing file to enter unix annotation in bedtool and ANNOVAR:
+Writing file to enter unix annotation in bedtools and ANNOVAR:

 ``` r
 #Merge new insignificant variants with BP loci file